-Preventing Pressure Ulcers
+Preventing Pressure Ulcers/injuries

 Minnesota hospitals are hard at work to eliminate serious pressure ulcers for patients and great progress has been made.
 Since 2003, hospitals have been reporting stage III and stage IV pressure ulcers to the state.
 Beginning in 2007, hospitals also started reporting unstageable pressure ulcers.